Louis's Story

 The opportunity to compromise my integrity continues.
 However, I have been blessed immeasurably by maintaining my convictions.
 As I have continued to work, my job ratings have been upgraded from “insufficient” to “excellent,” allowing me to be promoted.
 Even more important, I know that maintaining my integrity is the way to ensure parties receive justice.

 Just as I have maintained my integrity in the face of challenging circumstances, you can too.
 If you are struggling with maintaining your integrity, you do not have to go through these challenging times alone.
-Mentors at Issues Lawyers Face are available to walk beside you as a friend.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 You Don't Have to Face Issues Alone